 The installation includes larger than life-sized models of biological imaging machines as well as genetic sequencing equipment.
 It simulates not only the collection of data from our own bodies but also the sampling of data from other organisms by a speculative pharmaceutical company: ‘Ophiux’

 Ophiux is located across two sites at Wysing Arts Centre, with the main installation in the gallery and the film presented in the open studio.
-The film has been co-commissioned by Deptford X where it premiered at their festival in September 2016, followed by a tour to Sonic Acts, The Noise of Being exhibition in Amsterdam and other arts and science venues to be announced at a later date.
+The film has been co-commissioned by Deptford X where it premiered at their festival in September 2016, followed by a tour to Sonic Acts, The Noise of Being exhibition in Amsterdam.

 The exhibition was made possible with a generous grant from the Arts Council England.